chequanghuy/FA-Seg/README.md

 By [Huy Che](https://scholar.google.com/citations?user=k7lUdFAAAAAJ&hl), [Vinh-Tiep Nguyen](https://scholar.google.com/citations?user=DulHk_YAAAAJ&hl).

 ## New Paper🎉
 We are pleased to announce that our paper has been published in the journal Neurocomputing (Elsevier).
-Check it out [here](https://doi.org/10.1016/j.neucom.2025.131844).
+You can check it out on [Elsevier](https://doi.org/10.1016/j.neucom.2025.131844) or on [arxiv](https://arxiv.org/abs/2506.23323).

 ## Citing FA-Seg
 If you find DiffSegmenter useful in your research, please consider citing: